Are You a Door Opener? Effective Leaders Do This!

 5. “Door Openers” pass the baton.
 They don’t hold on to power.

 A life verse for me is 2 Timothy 2:2.
-Paul raised up Timothy.
+Paul raised Timothy.
 Though he was young, Paul saw his potential.
 He then instructed Timothy to do the same.
 What he had learned from Paul, he was to pass on to faithful people who would also train others.
 We see multiple generations of disciples and leaders in this verse.

 There is a huge temptation to hold onto power.
-We like to give assignments and work to others, but hold on to the authority to make decisions ourselves.
+We like to give assignments and work to others but hold on to the authority to make decisions ourselves.
 This isn’t what “door openers” do.
 When they create opportunities (open doors), they give that person a chance to make the decisions.
 They don’t interfere.
 Emerging leaders may make mistakes and fail, but that will be a chance for training and growth.

 Are you afraid to give authority because you fear others will not do something as well as you would?